SolaceSamples/solace-samples-cloudfoundry-java/README.md

 application name: `solace-sample-spring-cloud`

 This application makes use of the Spring Cloud Connectors project to automatically parse the `VCAP_SERVICES` environment variable.
-Applications do *not* have to be a spring boot application to make use of Spring Cloud Connectors.
-Simply specify the following dependencies in your build:
+Applications do *not* have to be a Spring Boot application to make use of Spring Cloud Connectors.
+This example makes use of Spring Boot for convenience in enabling the simple REST API.
+In any Java Applications, simply specify the following dependencies in your build:

 	compile 'org.springframework.cloud:spring-cloud-spring-service-connector:1.2.3.RELEASE'
 	compile 'org.springframework.cloud:spring-cloud-cloudfoundry-connector:1.2.3.RELEASE'